Ehara taku toa i te toa takitahi. Engari, he toa takitini.

 Success is not the work of one, but the work of many.

 There are exciting opportunities for Registrars to join Te Whatu Ora - Health New Zealand, Te Matau a Māui, Hawke’s Bay in full time positions.
-Applications are invited for the position of Intensive Care Registrars for next year commencing in February and/or August 2022.
-The Intensive Care Unit offer supportive working conditions and are committed to excellent teaching.
+The Department of Anaesthesia offer supportive working conditions and are committed to excellent teaching.

 Te Whatu Ora - Health New Zealand, Te Matau a Māui, Hawke’s Bay in general encourages a workforce that’s innovative, eager to learn and enhance their skills and is passionate about caring for our community.
 As part of our team we’ll support, encourage and help you to develop your career with us.
 Hawke’s Bay Hospital is a 400 bed hospital providing acute and elective care for the Hawke's Bay region.
 We have strengthening Primary and Community health services and an increasingly integrated approach to health and health care.